 - T – Thank God for his provision in your life.
 “Thank you Lord for my marriage, my kids, etc…”

 - S – Supplication, or present your requests to God.
 “Lord, please help us to love each other as you love us.”

 There you go.
 It’s that simple…in theory.
 Now the hard work is to put this into practice.
-Why don’t you create 5 minutes with your spouse tonight, then take them by the hands, and pray together.
+Why don’t you spend 5 minutes with your spouse tonight, take them by the hands, and pray together?
 You won’t regret it!